Josemarialanda/balance-payouts/README.md

+# FIXME:

+* Is balance supposed to grow to crazy big numbers with the supplied rate.csv?
+Calculations look correct.

 # TODO:

 * Upload CSV to DB in chunks rather than doing single IO operations... lol
+  * options are:
+    * Shard CSV file? - nah, that would require more than constant memory usage...
+    * Stream CSV in chunks to the csv upload action? - amortized constant space complexity is good enough

 * Make command line interface